Klisa, Osijek-Baranja County

 Klisa (Клиса, Tard) is a village in Croatia.
-Klisa is administratively part of the City of Osijek where it is administered as one of suburbs.
+Klisa is administratively part of the City of Osijek and is administered as one of suburbs.
 The Osijek Airport is located southwest of the village.
 Klisa belongs to the first category among the Areas of Special State Concern.
 The settlement was originally one of regional pustaras, a Pannonian type of hamlet.
+It was established as a colonist settlement during the land reform in interwar Yugoslavia.

 Geography

 Klisa is connected with the rest of country by the D2 road and the Osijek Airport.
 There are 4 streets in total in village and they bear the names Vukovarska, Radnička, Dalmatinska and Đura Jakšić Street.
 Until 1991 Klisa was administratively part of the Vukovar municipality.
 Historically, up to 1948, Klisa was statistically reported as a part of Bobota or Bijelo Brdo.

-Demographic
+Demographics

-At the time of 2011 Census of Croatia 83% of local population were Serbs, while ethnic Croats were 16% of local population.
+At the time of 2011 Census of Croatia, 83% of the local population comprised Serbs, while ethnic Croats were 16% of the population.
 Klisa is facing very high level of population decline caused by high death rate, low birth rate and high emigration.
 Together with Tvrđavica, Klisa has the worst demographic indicators among the settlements of the City of Osijek.
 Population of Klisa is on average the oldest in the City of Osijek.
 If current trends remain in place, population projection for Klisa estimate that village will be extinct until 2050.